Digital River (NAS: DRIV) reported earnings on May 2. Here are the numbers you need to know.

 Next year's average estimate for revenue is $399.5 million.
 The average EPS estimate is $0.59.

 The stock has a three-star rating (out of five) at Motley Fool CAPS, with 302 members out of 333 rating the stock outperform, and 31 members rating it underperform.
 Among 78 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 74 give Digital River a green thumbs-up, and four give it a red thumbs-down.

 Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Digital River is hold, with an average price target of $16.00.

 Internet software and services are being consumed in radically different ways, on new and increasingly mobile devices.
 Is Digital River on the right side of the revolution?
 Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.

 - Add Digital River to My Watchlist.

 The article Digital River Beats on Both Top and Bottom Lines originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend Digital River.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.